Bodies In Mexico Presumed To Be Missing Surfers Have Bullet Wounds To Head - UrduPoint

 But "given their clothing and certain characteristics such as long hair and specific physical descriptions, we have high probability," that the bodies are those of the three missing men, she said.

-Another body found at the site had been there longer and was unconnected to the others, officials said.
+Another corpse found at the site had been there longer and was unconnected to the others, officials said.

 Recent Stories